 Let me give you an instance:

 One thing I love to do in a number of my posts is to use data and statistics.
-If you like doing the same, just make sure your sources are credible and that you cite them well.
+Not always, but often.
+If you like doing the same, just make sure your sources for any data and stats you use are credible.
+Another important thing you should always do is cite them.
+Don’t just rip data off from a site without linking back to the original source.

 The important thing to remember when reviewing or recommending anything on your blog is to be 100% transparent, completely unbiased, and wholeheartedly honest.